Heart Healthy Taco Casserole

 FAQs About Taco Casserole

 It can be!
-This version is designed to be healthy by using lean ground chicken, low-sodium ingredients, reduced-fat cheese, and a homemade salt-free taco seasoning to control sodium and fat.
+This low sodium taco recipe is designed to be healthy by using lean ground chicken, low-sodium ingredients, reduced-fat cheese, and a homemade salt-free taco seasoning to control sodium and fat.

-While this recipe uses reduced-fat sharp cheddar for flavor, you could also use a Monterey Jack or a Colby-Jack blend in moderation.
-For a dairy-free option, nutritional yeast can add a cheesy flavor.
+While this healthy casserole recipe uses reduced-fat sharp cheddar for flavor, you could also use a Monterey Jack or a Colby-Jack blend in moderation.
+For a dairy-free option, nutritional yeast will add a cheesy flavor.

 Absolutely!
-Lean ground turkey (93% or 99% lean) is an excellent substitute for ground chicken in this recipe.
+Lean ground turkey (93% or 99% lean) is an excellent substitute for ground chicken in this low cholesterol casserole recipe.
 The cooking time and method will remain the same.

-To make this recipe lower in carbohydrates, you can substitute the refried beans with a layer of seasoned cauliflower rice or simply add more of the meat mixture.
+To make a taco casserole recipe lower in carbohydrates, you can substitute the refried beans with a layer of seasoned cauliflower rice or simply add more of the meat mixture.
 Serve it without the optional tortilla chips.

 Taco-Inspired & Appetizer Favorites